MKaczkow/genetic_algo/README.md

 Solving vertex cover with Python using genetic algorithm.

-Coded for WSI course in Spring '21 semester.
+Coded for WSI course in Summer '21 semester.